 - (b) correct and manage the behaviour of the child; - (c) give permission for the child to participate in activities; and - (d) make any other decisions that are required to be made with respect to the day-to-day care of the child; - "Director" means the Director of Child Protection appointed in accordance with section 12; - "emergency protection order" means an order made under section 34; - "emotional abuse" - (a) means any act by a perpetrator which causes psychological pain or injury to a child or is likely to cause significant harm to the welfare or development of the child; and - (b) includes harassment, the use of threatening words or behaviour; - "financial abuse" means the exercise of control by a perpetrator over a child's access to financial resources through coercion, deception or intimidation, the effect of which is to hinder the ability to maintain a child and includes withholding the financial support necessary to maintain a child; - "former Act" means the Child Care Board Act, Cap.
-381 repealed by section 68; - "guardian" means a person who assumes or has the legal responsibility and authority for making decisions with respect to a child; - "Minister" means the Minister with responsibility for the care, protection and welfare of children; - "neglect of a child" means - (a) the failure of a parent of a child to provide the child with adequate care and guidance; or - (b) any other act or omission by the parent with respect to a child that is inappropriate for the child or likely to be harmful to the child;
+381 repealed by section 71; - "guardian" means a person who assumes or has the legal responsibility and authority for making decisions with respect to a child; - "Minister" means the Minister with responsibility for the care, protection and welfare of children; - "neglect of a child" means - (a) the failure of a parent of a child to provide the child with adequate care and guidance; or - (b) any other act or omission by the parent with respect to a child that is inappropriate for the child or likely to be harmful to the child;

-- "order to accept undertakings" means an order made under section 48; "parent" - (a) means any person at law liable to maintain a child or entitled to his custody and includes - (i) a child's birth parent where the child has not been adopted; - (ii) a child's adoptive parent where the child has been adopted; and - (iii) a child's guardian; - (b) does not include a person acting as care giver on behalf of the Director or the Director;

-"parental responsibility"

-- (a) means the rights, duties, powers, responsibilities and obligations that by law a parent has in relation to a child; and - (b) does not include the right to consent or withhold consent to the making of an order under the Adoption Act, Cap.
-212; - "perpetrator" means a person who commits an act of abuse; - "physical abuse" means any act or omission by a perpetrator which causes pain or injury to the body of a child and includes bullying; - "police officer" means a member of the Barbados Police Service; - "recovery order" means an order made under section 43; - "relative" in relation to a child means a grandparent, brother, sister, uncle or aunt of the child, whether the relationship is by blood, affinity or adoption; - "removal" means the taking of a child and placing the child in the care and protection of the Director in accordance with this Act; - "residential protection and treatment centre" means a centre where a child may be placed to reside pursuant to section 33;
+- "non-verbal abuse" the use of non-verbal communication to harm, manipulate or control another person, whether communicated by silence, body-language or any other passive-aggressive behaviours; - "order to accept undertakings" means an order made under section 48; - "parent" - (a) means any person at law liable to maintain a child or entitled to his custody and includes - (i) a child's birth parent where the child has not been adopted; - (ii) a child's adoptive parent where the child has been adopted; and - (iii) a child's guardian; - (b) does not include a person acting as care giver on behalf of the Director or the Director: - "parental responsibility" - (a) means the rights, duties, powers, responsibilities and obligations that by law a parent has in relation to a child; and - (b) does not include the right to consent or withhold consent to the making of an order under the Adoption Act, Cap.
+212; - "perpetrator" means a person who commits an act of abuse; - "physical abuse" means any act by a perpetrator which causes pain or injury to the body of a child and includes bullying; - "police officer" means a member of the Barbados Police Service; - "recovery order" means an order made under section 43; - "relative" in relation to a child means a grandparent, brother, sister, uncle or aunt of the child, whether the relationship is by blood, affinity or adoption; - "removal" means the taking of a child and placing the child in the care and protection of the Director in accordance with this Act;

-"residential protection and treatment centre order" means an order made under section 33;
+- "residential protection and treatment centre" means a centre where a child may be placed to reside pursuant to section 33; - "residential protection and treatment centre order" means an order made under section 33;